webplumbr/uql-backend/README.md

 environment file `.env`.
 Here is an example based on credentials available in `.env.example`

 ```
-create database laravel;
+create database uql;

-grant all privileges on laravel.* to 'laravel'@'localhost' identified by 'laravel';
+grant all privileges on uql.* to 'uql'@'localhost' identified by 'sha1-hash-or-whatever';

 flush privileges
 ```

-Setup User table and seed with dummy data
+Setup Library table and seed with dummy data

 ```
 php artisan migrate:refresh --seed